Cholesteatoma is an accumulation of squamous epithelium and keratin debris that usually involves the middle ear and mastoid.

 Often presents with a malodorous ear discharge with associated hearing loss.

 Diagnosis is clinical based on history and otoscopic findings.
-CT scan provides lesion definition and extent.
+CT scan of the temporal bone, provides lesion definition and extent.

 Treatment is surgical removal.
 Adjunctive topical antimicrobial treatment may help reduce acute symptoms preoperatively.

-Complications include recurrence, meningitis, facial palsy, and a labyrinthine fistula.
+Complications include hearing loss, recurrence, meningitis, facial palsy, and a labyrinthine fistula.

 Cholesteatoma is defined as the presence of keratinising squamous epithelium within the middle ear, or in other pneumatised areas of the temporal bone.
 This keratinising epithelium exhibits independent growth, leading to expansion and to resorption of underlying bone.
 Focal erosion of external canal bone with accumulation of keratin is called external canal cholesteatoma.